Recipe Categories

 Directions

-In a 3-quart saucepan, follow step 1.
 Stir in the mushrooms, tarragon and salt.
 Reduce the heat to medium and begin adding the stock, about 1/3 cup at a time.
 Stir constantly.
 Just as the rice absorbs each batch of liquid and you can create an empty strip by drawing your spoon along the bottom of the pot, add an additional 1/3 cup stock.
 Continue in this fashion until the rice is almost done, about 30 minutes.
-Follow step 3.
+Follow step 4 (see above).